Chaitalykundu/Web-Development/01-HTML/1-Basics/01-Introduction/01-Introduction.md

 - **_HTML elements are the building blocks of a web page_**.
 These are defined by a start tag, content, and end tag.

 - **_HTML attributes are extra bits of information_** that you can add to HTML elements to modify behavior or provide additional information.

+&nbsp;

+&nbsp;

+# HTML document in Browser

+The purpose of a web browser (Chrome, Edge, Firefox, Safari) is to read HTML documents and display them correctly.

+A browser does not display the HTML tags but uses them to determine how to display the document.

+Open the file saved with the `.html` extension, and automatically it will open in the browser and all the content written inside the `<body>` tag will be displayed in the browser.